microsoft/mixed-reality-extension-sdk-samples/README.md

 in to the present objects list, and make sure "Is Playing" is checked.
 * After the app has been placed, you will see the MRE Anchor (the white box with red/green/blue spikes on it), rendering on top of the MRE.
-You can use the anchor move the MRE around.
+You can use the anchor to move the MRE around.
 To hide the anchor, uncheck "Edit Mode".

 You should now see the words "Hello World" above a spinning cube.
 Congratulations, you have now deployed a Node.js server with the MRE SDK onto